-- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2017 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2018 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To declare a first and final one-tier tax exempt dividend of 0.38 Hong Kong cents per ordinary share of the Company for the financial year ended 31 December 2017 (2016: 0.38 Hong Kong cents).
-(Resolution 2) - 3.
-To re-elect the following Directors retiring pursuant to Regulation 89 of the Company's Constitution.
+To re-elect the following Directors retiring pursuant to Regulation 89 of the Company's Constitution: